“Whether you think you can, or you think you can’t—you’re right.”

 They also had some wildlife that didn’t look as cuddly as the furry orange orangutans I had seen on the internet—things like spitting cobras and the reticulated python—the longest snake in the world.
 I hadn’t run into those in California.

 There were a lot of good reasons not to go.
-I didn’t speak the language, there were a lot of real dangers, and getting there was a difficult multi-day journey that combined long flights, bus rides, and small boats.
+I didn’t speak the language, there were a lot of real dangers, and getting there was a difficult multi-day journey that combined long flights, bus rides, and small boats on high seas.

 I had to feel the fear and do it anyway—knowing that the memories would be worth it.